ioccc-src/winner/faq.md

 Thank you Cody for your help!

-It's a slight adjustment to our original suggested code:
+BTW: in this case it's a slight adjustment to our original suggested code:

 	main(){int i=512;do write(1,"  :-)\b\b\b\b",9),usleep(i);while(--i);}